codepo8/developer-advocacy-handbook/use-the-web.md

 > **Example:** Sometimes being at the right time in the right mindset is everything.
-For example, when Microsoft released their Bing API, I played with it and complained on Twitter about how hard it is to read the docs (at that time a MSDN-style frame monster until you find the \"low bandwidth\" version).
+For example, when Microsoft released their Bing API, I played with it and complained on Twitter about how hard it is to read the docs (at that time a MSDN-style frame monster until you found the \"low bandwidth\" version).
 A few seconds later I got a message from the API lead of Bing who told me what I can do to work around that issue.
 Since then we had a view short conversations of what I liked and disliked